p-x-studio/Chasing-Waterfalls-Text-Note-Generation/README.md

 # Chasing Waterfalls

-This repo contains the code to generate text and melody for the AI singing voice in the AI-generated opera 'Chasing Waterfalls'.
+This repo contains the code to generate text and melody for the AI singing voice in the AI-generated opera [Chasing Waterfalls](https://www.semperoper.de/en/whats-on/schedule/stid/chasing-waterfalls-en/62127.html).

 ## Melody and text generation pipeline